rajibchisim/eleventy-site/src/posts/some-title.md

 draft: false
 title: Some title
 slug: some-draft-slug
-description: Some description for some slug
+excerpt: Some description for some slug
 author: rajib chsim
 date: 2021-07-27T06:34:32.729Z
 categories: